kevinsogo/compgen/docs/HELP.md

     - A lot of the scripts also rely on Ubuntu command-y things.

-# To consider

-This includes some disorganized ideas, TODOs, notes...

 - Use gitlab's "Issues" feature and write these things there instead.

 - Add `### @@ if False { ... }` around bulky docstrings.